upsun/devcenter/dev/content/posts/configuring-an-autoscaler.md

     As described, these are *thresholds* that determine when the upscale or downscale action is triggered.
-    The buffer between the two thresholds is to prevent too much 'flapping' - it will add an extra application instance when CPU usage is averaging above 75% for 5 minutes, but only remove that instance when the total(?) usage of the active instances is averaging below 60% for 5 minutes.
+    The buffer between the two thresholds is to prevent too much 'flapping' - it will add an extra application instance when CPU usage is averaging above 75% for 5 minutes, but only remove that instance when the total usage of the active instances is averaging below 60% for 5 minutes.

     Both CPU and memory usage are polled and either going over the `max_` value may trigger an upscale.
     A downscale should only happen when both metrics are below the safe threshold.